zhou-colla/lynx-project/README.md

 ## Problem Statement
 Modern messaging and collaboration tools often lack robust organization and context features, making it difficult for users to keep track of important conversations, reference materials, and project notes.
 As chats accumulate, finding relevant information and maintaining structure becomes challenging, especially on mobile platforms.

+Modern AI tools are often designed for one-off interactions, lacking continuity, context, or memory.
+This makes them inefficient for real-world professional work, where projects involve multiple tasks, ongoing conversations, and specific knowledge domains.
+Users frequently have to repeat information, manually organize content, and manage scattered chat histories, which reduces productivity and the perceived usefulness of AI.

+Our project addresses this challenge by creating a specialized, context-aware AI platform.
+It provides persistent memory, project-based folders, and retrieval-augmented generation, enabling AI to act as a highly specialized assistant.
+The platform is designed to deliver a seamless experience across mobile devices, supporting both iOS and Android, while offering robust, performant interactions powered by Lynx, JavaScript, and React.

 **Contextual** addresses this problem by enabling users to:
 - Group chats into folders for easy organization.
 - Attach contextual memories to chats for quick reference.